 You can request an appeal if your child has:

-- been refused grammar school testing
+- been refused grammar school testing (only if the school requires academic criteria for testing)

 - not been offered a place at your preferred primary, upper or grammar school